doritlya1997/music-recommendation-system/README.md

 ```
 You'll see the newly set Environment Variables in the Heroku UI > Settings > Config Vars.
 #### When you want to Deploy
+Either go to the UI, to Deploy Tab > Manual deploy > Choose a branch to deploy > main > `Deploy Branch` button.
+Or run this in your local machine:
 ```
 heroku login
-git push heroku main
-heroku open -a music-application
+heroku git:remote -a music-application git push heroku main heroku open -a music-application
 ```